HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Remix.md

-- Remix is actually a fullstack framework
+- Remix is actually a fullstack framework.
+We can explicitly label a module as server-only by creating a file with `.server` in the name.
 - Check [this](https://www.epicweb.dev/tips/javascript-module-evaluation-order-on-the-web) out.
 ----
 [[Routing & Navigation]]